 - Verification Process

-Qualifying projects are eligible to receive an incentive payment up to 10% of eligible Texas spending.
+Qualifying projects are eligible to receive a cash grant up to 12.5% of eligible Texas spending.

 - Minimum eligible Texas spending of $100,000.